-Supply Chain Management Education at CSUF Mihaylo College of Business and Economics & University Extended Education
+Supply Chain Management Education and CEU Programs at CSUF Mihaylo College of Business and Economics or University Extended Education

 Founded in 1957, California State University, Fullerton (CSUF) is a public university located in Fullerton, California and the largest institution in the CSU System by enrolment.
 CSUF is a comprehensive, regional university with a global outlook, located in Orange County, a technologically rich and culturally vibrant area of metropolitan Los Angeles.
 US News & World Report (September 2010) ranks CSUF among Top Public Universities, (No. 10 among Top Public Universities-Master's institutions in the West).
 CSUF is accredited by the Western Association of Schools and Colleges (WASC)